 shape food preferences and drive innovation at scale, as well as the limitations in relying on regulatory intervention alone.

-The Food Lab and WWF will host a multi-stakeholder dialogue aimed at pushing for change in the critical nutrition conversation.
-This is the 5th such event hosted by the Food Lab and supported by Reos Partners.
+The Food Lab and WWF hosted a multi-stakeholder dialogue aimed at pushing for change in the critical nutrition conversation.
+This was the 5th such event hosted by the Food Lab and supported by Reos Partners.
 Evidence has proven that a single event can spark new insights, relationships and capacities, while a long-term platform can enable new experiments, initiatives, and movements – and ultimately, system transformation.
+Download the event report here.